 Mini Bio

-Jack Wong is the author/illustrator of When You Can Swim, which received a Boston Globe–Horn Book Award and a Governor General’s Literary Award, and The Words We Share, a nominee for the Ontario Library Association’s Blue Spruce Award.
+Jack Wong is the author/illustrator of When You Can Swim, which received a Boston Globe–Horn Book Award, a Governor General’s Literary Award, and the Marilyn Baillie Picture Book Award; The Words We Share, which received an Atlantic Book Award; and All That Grows.
 Jack lives in Kjipuktuk / Halifax, Nova Scotia.

 Short Bio

 Jack Wong (黃雋喬) was born in Hong Kong and raised in Vancouver.
 In 2010, he left behind a life as a bridge engineer to pursue his Bachelor of Fine Arts at NSCAD University in Kjipuktuk / Halifax, Nova Scotia; he has called the east coast of Canada home ever since.
 Working as a children’s author/illustrator, Jack seeks to share his winding journey with young readers so that they may embrace the unique amalgams of experiences that make up their own lives.
-His debut picture book, When You Can Swim, received a Boston Globe–Horn Book Award and a Governor General’s Literary Award, and was a finalist for the Ezra Jack Keats Award.
-His second picture book, The Words We Share, is a nominee for the Ontario Library Association’s Blue Spruce Award.
+His debut picture book, When You Can Swim, received a Boston Globe–Horn Book Award, a Governor General’s Literary Award, the Marilyn Baillie Picture Book Award, and was a finalist for the Ezra Jack Keats Award.
+His second picture book, The Words We Share, received an Atlantic Book Award and was shortlisted for the Ontario Library Association’s Blue Spruce Award.
+His other titles include All That Grows (Groundwood), and forthcoming titles from Scholastic and Abrams Books for Young Readers.

 Long Bio